Master of Mind Maps Tony Buzan Helps Train Our Brains

 When I began working as a journalist It took me days to write an article, somewhere between one and five days to write a 2000 word article.
 With a mind map, it was one to three hours max, and not only that I’ve still got it in my head.
 In the past, I might write an exam or whatever, get it all out and it went, I lost all of my learning.

 TM: What are the misconceptions about mind maps?

-TM: Looking at other uses of mind maps, what other way can they benefit.
+TM: Looking at other uses of mind maps, what’s another way they can be a benefit.